History of Tyre, Lebanon: War of the Camps (1985–1988): PLO vs. Amal vs. Hezbollah

-Instead, Tyre was taken over by Amal under the leadership of Nabih Berri, who was a graduate of Jafariya High School.
+Instead, Tyre was taken over by Amal under the leadership of Nabih Berri.

-Amal formed the Committee for the Development of Sour, which funded infrastructural repairs and [..] subsequently transferred responsibility over to the municipality.

 A construction boom, especially on the isthmus, set in which was largely fuelled by remittances from Tyrian emigrants.

 With regard to its political opponents, Amal arrested the pro-Israeli militia leader in Tyre, Ibrahim Farran, and another main-collaborator, Shawqi Abdallah, but unlike in other areas there were no forced displacements of Christians in Tyre and Tyre area.

-The priority of Amal remained to prevent the return of any armed Palestinian presence to the South, primarily because this might provoke renewed Israeli intervention in recently evacuated areas.
-The approximately 60,000 Palestinian refugees in the camps around Tyre (al-Bass, Rashidiya, Burj al-Shimali) were cut off from the outside world, although Amal never succeeded in fully controlling the camps themselves.
-In the Sunni 'canton' of Sidon, the armed PLO returned in force.

 On 10 September 1986, the IAF once again attacked PLO bases near Tyre.
 In the same month, tensions between Amal and Palestinian militants exploded into the War of the Camps, which is considered "one of the most brutal episodes in a brutal civil war": It started when a group of Palestinians fired on an Amal patrol at Rashidieh.
 After one month of siege, Amal attacked the refugee camp in the South of Tyre.
 It was reportedly assisted by the Progressive Socialist Party of Druze leader Walid Jumblatt, whose father Kamal had entered into and then broken an alliance with Amal-founder Sadr, as well as by the pro-Syrian Palestinian militia As-Saiqa and the "Popular Front for the Liberation of Palestine – General Command".
 Fighting spread and continued for one month.
-By that time some 7,000 refugees in the Tyre area were displaced once more:
+By that time some 7,000 refugees in the Tyre area were displaced once more.

-Amal [..] overran the unarmed camps of El Buss and Burj el-Shemali, burning homes and taking more than a thousand men into custody.

 In February 1988 though, "Amal seemed to lose control" when US-Colonel William R. Higgins, who served in a senior position of UNTSO, was kidnapped just South of Tyre on the coastal highway to Naqoura by armed men suspected of being affiliated with Hezbollah.
-The incident took place following a meeting between Higgins and a local Amal leader and led to renewed clashes between Amal and Hezbollah, mainly in Beirut.
-Amongst the casualties was Amal's leader for South Lebanon leader, Dawood Dawood, causing "an outpour[ing] of popular grief in Tyre".
+The incident led to renewed clashes between Amal and Hezbollah, mainly in Beirut.
+Amongst the casualties was Amal's leader for South Lebanon leader, Dawood Dawood, causing "an outpour[ing] of popular grief in Tyre.
 Higgins was murdered by his captors after torturous captivity and declared dead in July 1990.

 The final phase of the Lebanese Civil War in that year coincided with the death of feudal lord and veteran Tyre politician Kazem al-Khalil, who succumbed to a heart attack in his Paris exile.